cseanburns/personal_knowledge_mgmt/src/12-web-sources-part-2.md

 but you won't be in college forever, and you may have the kind of mind that wants to continue to grow and learn and improve.
+These sites may also help with various research projects, but they're also just enlightening and educational.

 Fortunately, the number and quality of open educational resources has been blossoming in recent years,